How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 And this questionnaire generally follows a set pattern, with ‘copy-pasted’ content that has little to do with the finesse and liberties one has as a professional—culturally and geographically.
 The experience of working in the Middle East, India, Asia, and many other parts of the world helped the trio realise that this ‘copy and paste approach’ was a bit lazy.

-The trio also noticed that many young people, especially people entering the labour market, were all very different.
+The trio also noticed that many young people, especially people entering the labor market, were all very different.

 She says, “It was a Western view on how the world works.
 Most psychology developed in the Western regions has the assumption that the same (view) would work for the rest of the world.”